locateganesh/react/README.md

-# react
+# React JS
-The repo contains projects, demo, example using React JS
+The repo contains projects, demos and example using React JS.
+Check branches for more details.